 1. Beware the Tickle in Your Throat

-You clear your throat, sip warm tea, and cough – but it always comes back.
+You clear your throat, sip warm tea and cough – but it always comes back.
 The fickle tickle is something that we’ve all likely experienced.
-It’s that pesky itch at the back of your throat that just won’t go away, no matter how much you swallow, sip, cough, or clear.
+It’s that pesky itch at the back of your throat that just won’t go away, no matter how much you swallow, sip, cough or clear.
 While it’s certainly an annoyance, a tickle at the back of your throat could be a sign that you may be coming down with the flu (or another virus or illness).
 A sore, scratchy throat signals that white blood cells and antibodies are rushing to the area to fight infection – causing inflammation and irritation.
-A sore throat that just won’t quit is usually a good indication that your body is fighting a virus and may need a little bit more tender loving care than usual.
+A sore throat that just won’t quit is usually a good indication that your body is fighting an infection and may need a little bit more tender loving care than usual.

 MedExpress Pro Tip: Sip warm tea.
 Not only does tea soothe a sore throat, but it also helps keep your body hydrated, which is especially important when fighting flu viruses.

-What’s the difference, though, between a sore throat caused by a cold or flu and a sore throat caused by allergies?
+What’s the difference, though, between a sore throat caused by the flu or another infection and a sore throat caused by allergies?
 If your sore throat is paired with sneezing and itchy eyes, two symptoms that are less common with flu, allergies are likely the culprit.